 Choose the right plan

-As with a 529 college savings plan, individuals can open an ABLE account in any state that accepts outside residents into their program.
+As with a 529 college savings plan, individuals can open an ABLE savings account in any state that accepts outside residents into their program.
 Eligible account holders, however, should compare their options carefully, as each state program has its own set of rules and restrictions.
 (Learn more: Planning for LTC needs)

 Some, for example, offer a state income tax deduction or credit for contributions made into accounts by state residents, while others charge an annual fee to maintain the account or require an initial minimum contribution.
 Others offer more investment options, or restrictions in the number of disbursements they allow.